broeneatsdinner/grow-a-garden-websocket/README.md

 ## WebSocket Listener
 Listens for live stock updates from the **Grow a Garden** Roblox game and alerts you when specific items appear.

+## What is Grow a Garden?
+Grow a Garden is a Roblox game where players plant, harvest, and sell crops.
+This listener connects to its **unofficial API** via WebSocket, giving you **real-time inventory alerts** right from the Mac terminal — perfect for serious traders.

 ## Features
 - Real-time updates via WebSocket